scottyhardy/docker-wine/README.md

     scottyhardy/docker-wine <Additional arguments e.g. wine notepad.exe>
 ```

 This assumes the `$XAUTHORITY` environment variable is set to the location of the MIT magic cookie.
-If not set, the default location is in the user's home as `~/.Xauthority`.
+If not set, the default location is in the user's home so you can replace `$XAUTHORITY` with `~/.Xauthority`.
 This file is required to allow the container to write to the current user's X session.
 For this to work you also need to include the `--net=host` argument when executing `docker run` to use the host's network stack which includes the X11 socket.

 ## Running the `docker-wine` script